Search for music in Calgary.

 Head on down to 850 4 St SE.
 Visit the Studio Bell / National Music Centre, which was formerly the Cantos Music Foundation in the beltline area.
 Here you can find a gallery of unusual music keyboard instruments.

 This sightseer visited the previous location quite a while ago and looks forward to touring again.
 The outing started in a waiting chamber with half a dozen functioning instruments to toy with at leisure.
 Since I play this was right for me.

 With this simple, efficient course.

-As you progress through the two-hour exploration, you see music keyboard instruments in a roughly chronological order of invention.
+Here's what happened way back then.
+As you progress through the two-hour exploration, you see old keyboards instruments in a roughly chronological order of invention.
 They have harpsichords and other predecessors of the pianoforte, which we now call a piano.

 A large musical instrument made of a wooden case with wires stretched inside it and a single row of white and black keys.